ronituohino/p2p-chat/README.md

 The NDS needs to be on one of the computers, and clients can be run remotely as well.

+The VM connection only works through certain Wi-Fi points, at least _eduroam_ works.

 To connect to a faculty VM

 ```